tcolgate/intrepid-fstopper/doc/manual.md

   burns (since they are relative to the base time).
 This makes it easier to translate a test print at a smaller size into any other print size.

-In short, f-stop printing lets us more easily establish our print time, and understand the contrast in a print.
+In short, f-stop printing lets us more easily establish our print time, and understand the global contrast.
 It can also let us think about our local contrast control steps in a way that is agnostic of the size of the print.
+For instance you can state to burn in for "60% of the base time", rather than "10s for an 8x10".

 ## Usage

-The Intrepid Enlarger Timer was not design with f-stop timing in mind.
-The result is more fiddly than the native timer controls which takes a bit of getting used to.
+The physical Intrepid Enlarger Timer was not designed with f-stop timing in mind.
+Adding features results in more fiddly control than the original firmware and will take a bit of getting used to.

-### Basic Controls
+The controls are as follow

-- *Contrast dial*: The Grey "contrast" control is the main means of navigating the UI.
+- *Contrast dial*: The Grey "contrast" control dial is the main means of navigating the UI.
 As you turn it a cursor will move between the various settings.
 Note that there are two pages of settings, the first controls exposure timing, the second controls the settings for the LED.
 - *+/-*: These controls will variously increas/descrease values, or cycle between settings.
 Holding the button will change settings faster
 - *Cancel*: The cancel button is context dependent.